Most advice on sales call reporting is backward

 Design for thumbs, not keyboards

-Your reps are moving.
-They're not at a desk with two monitors and unlimited patience.
+Reps are moving.
+They’re not at a desk with two monitors and unlimited patience.
+Good forms use:

-Bad forms ask reps to re-enter data that already exists in the CRM.
-That kind of friction trains people to fake compliance.
+Bad forms ask reps to re‑enter data that already exists in the CRM.
+Friction trains people to fake compliance.

 Build a template people will actually complete